XuanwuAI/SecEval/README.md

 1. **Improvement on Distribution**: We aim to broaden the dataset's comprehensiveness by incorporating additional questions, thereby enriching the coverage of existing cybersecurity topics.

-2. **Improvement on Topic Coverage**: Efforts will be made to include a wider array of cybersecurity topic within the dataset, which will help achieve a more equitable distribution of questions across various fields.
+2. **Improvement on Topic Coverage**: Efforts will be made to include a wider array of cybersecurity topics within the dataset, which will help achieve a more equitable distribution of questions across various fields.

 3. **Quality Assurance**: We plan to implement a robust verification pipeline to ensure the correctness of each question within the dataset.
 (Doing)